Net Zero & Nature Positive Theatre (Keynote)

 Glasgow Financial Alliance for Net Zero

-Hong Kong Chapter Lead
+Hong Kong Chapter Director

 Manshu leads the Hong Kong Chapter at the Glasgow Financial Alliance for Net Zero (GFANZ).
 Building on the works by the GFANZ APAC Network, she focuses on engaging and building capacity with financial institutions across Greater China to scale transition finance to support the real economy transition to net-zero.